-Dissociative abuse is not rare: the hallucinogenic effects of drugs create powerful visions.
-There are several ways of abusive dissociatives ingestion: via snorting, intramuscular injection, oral intake, or by inhaling. Сonsidering the hallucinogenic side effects and the fact that the majority of dissociatives are accessible and legal, many started to misuse the medications.
+According to the National Survey on Drug Use Health around 7.1 million people aged 12 and older reported using dissociative or hallucinogenic drugs in the past 12 month in 2020.
+Thus, dissociative abuse is not rare.
+There are several ways of abusive dissociatives ingestion: via snorting, intramuscular injection, oral intake, or by inhaling. Сonsidering the hallucinogenic side effects and the fact that the majority of dissociatives are accessible and legal, many started to misuse the drugs.
 People abuse dissociatives at night clubs and home parties, with friends, strangers, or alone.
 In every case, they are driven by the desire to get that feeling over and over again, escaping from reality and routine life.
-Taking this into account, it is critical that one is aware of all the possible consequences of the abuse, side effects, and also rehabilitation procedure.
+Taking this into account, it is critical that one is aware of all the possible consequences of dissociative drug abuse, and also rehabilitation procedure.

 Are Dissociatives Addictive?

-Dissociative drugs are addictive.
-The problem with any drug in this class is that a person may even do not understand that addiction evolves.
+Dissociative drugs can cause addiction.
+The problem with any drug in this class is that a person may even not understand that addiction evolves.
 Thinking about why dissociatives are addictive, one should consider the individual perception of the drug.
 Typically, such drugs become addictive as soon as one systematically uses higher doses or continues to take medium doses when it is not needed.
-When one notices such changes in own behavior or someone else’s behavior, it is better to have a consultation with a specialist and find the proper substance treatment.
+When one notices such changes in one’s own behavior or someone else’s behavior, it is better to have a consultation with a specialist and find the proper substance treatment.

 First and foremost, one should remember that there is a risk of overdose from any dissociative drug.
 While some medications are likely to cause severe overdose, others have milder symptoms.
 Knowing all the symptoms, it is easier to combat the overdose of dissociatives and prevent similar cases.